Hydrogen Peroxide Overview

 Pulp and Paper industry:

 Hydrogen peroxide is used as a bleaching agent in textile industry and they are more environmental friendly than the chlorine-based bleaches.
-Hydrogen peroxide is also used in dyes.
+H2O2 is also used in dyes.
 Sulphur dyes work with an oxidation-reduction dyeing method and hydrogen peroxide is used as an oxidizing agent.
 Once the dyes are adsorbed onto the cellulosic, oxidation will settle the dyes permanently and changing it into a water-insoluble form.

 Hydrogen Peroxide is used for manufacturing chemicals such as Sodium Percarbonate and Sodium Perborate, which are in turn used for the bleaching action of laundry detergents.
-Hydrogen Peroxide is also used in the production of certain organic peroxides like dibenzoyl peroxide.
+It is also used in the production of certain organic peroxides like dibenzoyl peroxide.
 These organic peroxides are used to treat acnes, are used in polymerisation reactions and as a flour bleaching agent.
 They can even be used to produce peroxy acids such as peracetic acid and meta chloroperoxybenzoic acid.

 Waste water treatment:

 Hydrogen peroxide is used as a disinfectant and is eco-friendly, when compared to other chlorine based bleaches.
-Hydrogen Peroxide is also recognised by the FDA as a safe antimicrobial agent that can be used to disinfect various surfaces.
+It is also recognised by the FDA as a safe antimicrobial agent that can be used to disinfect various surfaces.
 Practitioners of alternative medicine use hydrogen peroxide for the treatment of various conditions including emphysema, influenza, AIDS and cancer.
 However, large doses of hydrogen peroxide can result in blistering and irritation, diarrhoea, abdominal pain and vomiting.
 Hence, the treatment is not approved by the US FDA.

 Other important applications: